Help build local AI with no API token caps.

 Is Outlier already as good as the best cloud coding agents?

-No. That is the goal, not the current claim. v1.8 is a real local Mac app with shipped models and agent features, but the app and models still need work to reach the quality of the best cloud coding agents.
+No. That is the goal, not the current claim.
+Outlier is a real local Mac app with shipped models and agent features, but the app and models still need work to reach the quality of the best cloud coding agents.
 Founders and Pro revenue fund that gap.

 What does “unlimited tokens” mean?